 Location & Layout

-- Adirondack chairs lend well to various styles from traditional to contemporary.
+- Adirondack chairs work well with a range of designs, from traditional to modern.

 Whichever seating style you use, understand that this affects the footprint of the space, so plan accordingly to ensure there is ample room to move around safely and comfortably.